HeshamMegid/UIColor-EgyptianStyle/README.md

 # UIColor-EgyptianStyle

-A category in UIColor adding colors inspired by the Egyptian culture.
+A category on UIColor adding colors inspired by the Egyptian culture.

 ## Usage